 Strengthening Your Facilitation Skills - Level 1

-UMaine Extension Penobscot County, 307 Maine Avenue, Bangor, ME
+UMaine Extension Penobscot County Office, 307 Maine Avenue, Bangor, Maine

 Facilitation skills are not routinely learned and practiced.
 If you have ever been in a role that you wished you had more skills or practice for, then Strengthening Your Facilitation Skills, Level 1 is for you.

 Fun, creative, and thought provoking, the SYFS, Level 1 Curriculum is a dynamic and comprehensive five-Lesson facilitation Training Series full of activities, “lecturettes” and potential aha! moments.

 This training series is designed to help you…